Adjustable Gastric Band: What Happens If You Don't Follow Your New Diet

 You may have eaten high-calorie foods, like pastries and ice cream, before your surgery.
 Now you'll need to eat a diet that's high in protein and lower in calories.

 Because your stomach can only hold a small amount of food, you need to eat much smaller amounts.
 Any time you eat more than your new, tiny stomach can handle, you'll either have upper abdominal pain until it passes or until you vomit it up.
-Gastric band patients should avoid soda, beer, or other carbonated drinks.
-These drinks can cause bloating.
+You will also need to avoid soda, beer, and other carbonated drinks.
+They can cause bloating.

 Food intolerance can make it hard to stick with your diet.
 So, your weight loss may slow or even reverse.
 If you don't eat certain foods or food groups, you may not get key nutrients.